Word processor: Word processing software

 WordStar was created in four months by Seymour Rubinstein after founding MicroPro International in 1978.
 WordStar is commonly attributed as the first WYSIWYG (what you see is what you get) editor, as the WordStar editor replicated the printed output.

 Inspired by the success of WordStar by 1982 many competitors began to release their offerings, including WordPerfect in 1979, MultiMate in 1982, and Microsoft Word in 1983.

 Early word processing software was not as intuitive as word processor devices.
 Most early word processing software required users to memorize semi-mnemonic key combinations rather than pressing keys such as "copy" or "bold".
-Moreover, CP/M lacked cursor keys; for example WordStar used the E-S-D-X-centered "diamond" for cursor navigation.
+Moreover, CP/M lacked cursor keys; for example, WordStar used the E-S-D-X-centered "diamond" for cursor navigation.
 A notable exception was the software Lexitype for MS-DOS that took inspiration from the Lexitron dedicated word processor's user interface and which mapped individual functions to particular keyboard function keys, and a set of stick-on "keycaps" describing the function were provided with the software.
 Lexitype was popular with large organizations that had previously used the Lexitron.
 Eventually, the price differences between dedicated word processors and general-purpose PCs, and the value added to the latter by software such as "killer app" spreadsheet applications, e.g. VisiCalc and Lotus 1-2-3, were so compelling that personal computers and word processing software became serious competition for the dedicated machines and soon dominated the market.
+By 1988 WordPerfect and Word were the two leading word processors—with significantly more sales than DisplayWrite 4 and MultiMate—and far superior to dedicated word processor products.
+Both WordPerfect and Word frequently added features and lowered prices to compete with their rivals.
+Because the industry did not have a dominant product their prices were lower than spreadsheets like 1-2-3 or databases like dBASE, which cost up to twice as much.